UNDERGRADUATE ELECTRICAL AND COMPUTER ENGINEERING

 - Knowledge of advanced mathematics including differential equations, linear algebra, complex variables, and discrete mathematics.

 - An ability to manage engineering projects.

-The degree requirements for electrical engineering is an overview of courses required to complete the degree program.
+The degree requirements for electrical engineering (electrical engineering and computer engineering paths) is an overview of courses required to complete the degree program.

 The department offers two concentrations in electrical engineering and computer engineering.
 Both concentrations require a total of 122 credit hours.